Día de los Muertos Festival

 Check Out the Altar Competition

-Families, artists, and community organizations are invited to submit altar proposals for the altar competition held during the Dia de los Muertos Festival.
-Visitors will be able to admire the altars during festival hours at Farnsworth Theater.
-The lobby altar will feature 40 years of relationship and remembrance of members of the City of Guaymas and Mesa Sister Cities.
+Families, artists, and community organizations are invited to submit altar proposals for the altar competition held during the Día de los Muertos Festival.
+Visitors will be able to admire the altars during festival hours at the Farnsworth Theater.

 Explore Mercado Market Place